Some harmonic functions for killed Markov branching processes with immigration and culling: Introduction

 \subsection{Article structure}

 We give the precise results concerning harmonic functions in Section~\ref{sec:skip-free}, after establishing some preliminaries in Section~\ref{sec:preliminaries}.
 Then Section~\ref{section:laplace} delivers the promised Laplace transforms, while Section~\ref{applications} is devoted to further consequences.
-Finally, Section~\ref{section:control} concerns an application to the above-mentioned optimal control problem.